vmware-archive/gfxd-demo/README.md

 ### Configuration

 * `config.properties` - Used for threadPool and queue size.
-It can also defines the batch size for batch insertion.
+It can also define the batch size for batch insertion.
 * `db.properties` - Database connectivity parameters.
 * `context.xml` - Spring context configuration.